Admissions - Miami

 Steps to complete your admissions application:

-2. You must create an applicant account by pressing HERE
+You must create an applicant account, CLICK HERE

 Important Details